gravity182/homeserver/Installation.md

 If you want to customize [cert-manager](https://artifacthub.io/packages/helm/cert-manager/cert-manager#configuration) or [Authentik](https://artifacthub.io/packages/helm/goauthentik/authentik#values) before installation, please adjust `cert-manager`/`authentik` sections respectively.
 All values are passed as is to the respective subcharts.

-Once the script finishes its job, please see the [Post-Installation](#post-installation) section - we'll verify cert-manager and configure Authentik.
+Once the script finishes its job, please see the [Post-Installation](#post-installation) section - we'll verify that cert-manager is working and configure Authentik.
 Do not skip this step - otherwise you'll have issues connecting to your home server.

 Having verified that cert-manager and Authentik are functioning properly, you can proceed to enabling individual services.
 All services are optional.
 Just enable the ones you need.